 Its two horns fitly denote the two great branches of power that exist in this Republic, commonly designated Ecclesiastical and Civil, Religious and Political Protestantism and Republicanism, or Church and State.

-It will be seen by comparing Rev. 13:14, with chap.
-19:20, that the two-horned beast is the same as the false prophet.
+It will be seen by comparing Rev. 13:14, with chap.19:20, that the two-horned beast is the same as the false prophet.
 His doom is to be cast alive with the beast into a lake burning with fire and brimstone.
-Rev. 19:20.
+Rev.19:20.
 For a full exposition of the subject, see work entitled, The Three Angels' Messages, and Two-horned Beast.

-The THREE WOE TRUMPETS
+THE THREE WOE TRUMPETS

-On the right side of the Chart are seen four angels, the first one flying through heaven and three times repeating the word Woe! and the three others following, each with a trumpet to his lips; while the events to transpire under the sounding of two of them are represented by two horsemen, in different attitudes and actions.
-The angel that cries Woe, is described in Rev. 8:13; and the three that follow are a part of the series of seven trumpets brought to view in Rev. 8 and 9.
+On the right side of the Chart are seen four angels, the first one flying through heaven and three times repeating the word Woe!
+And the three others following: Each with a trumpet to his lips; while the events to transpire under the sounding of two of them are represented by two horsemen, in different attitudes and actions.
+The angel that cries Woe is described in Rev. 8:13; and the three that follow are a part of the series of seven trumpets brought to view in Rev. 8 and 9.

 They are called war trumpets, because to each of these is attached a woe.
 It is after four of the seven trumpets had sounded that an angel was seen and heard flying through the midst of heaven, saying with a loud voice, "WOE!
 WOE!
-WOE! to the inhabiters of the earth, by reason of the other voices of the trumpet of the three angels, which are yet to sound."
+WOE!
+To the inhabiters of the earth, by reason of the other voices of the trumpet of the three angels, which are yet to sound."
 Rev. 8:13.

-The FIRST WOE
+THE FIRST WOE

-"And the fifth angel sounded, and I saw a star fall from heaven to the earth, and to him was given the key of the bottomless pit....
-And there came out locusts upon the earth, and the shape of the locusts was like horses prepared unto battle and their power was to hurt men five months 0 prophetic days .
-Rev. 9:1-11.
+"And the fifth angel sounded, and I saw a star fall from heaven to the earth, and to him was given the key of the bottomless pit. . . ."
+And there came out locusts upon the earth, and the shape of the locusts was like horses prepared unto battle and their power was to hurt men five months [the first of two 150 prophetic day periods] Rev. 9:1-11.
 This trumpet, represented by the first horseman on the Chart, was fulfilled by the Saracens.

-The fifth trumpet commenced to sound July 27th, 1299, when Othman, the founder of the Turkish empire, made his first attack on the Greeks.
-It extended 150 years, to 1449.
+The fifth trumpet commenced to sound July 27th, 1299, when Othman, the founder of the Turkish Empire, made his first attack on the Greeks.
+It too would extend for a second period of 150 years, to 1449.
 Their power was to torment, not to kill.
 During that whole period the Turks were engaged in almost perpetual war with the Greek empire, but yet without conquering it.
-When the fifth angel ceased, it was said, "One woe is past, and behold two more woes come hereafter."
+When the fifth angel ceased, it was said, "One woe is past, and behold two more woes come here-after."

-The SECOND WOE
+THE SECOND WOE